 * Click here for rating key

-Kuba Kuba Restaurant Review: At the busiest times, patrons face a frantic staff and a crowded dining area (with shelves that boast, bodega-style, honey and balsamic vinegar), where it is first come, first served.
+Kuba Kuba Restaurant Review: At the busiest times, patrons face a frantic staff and a crowded dining area (with shelves that boast, bodega-style, Our Lady of Guadalupe candles and guava paste), where it is first come, first served.
 Good aromas will lure you to a seat anyway, and with appetite in hand, settle down to a slightly offbeat menu of mostly Cuban drinks and dishes.
-Kick off the meal with an order of empanadillas (we like these stuffed with slightly sweetened Cuban beef hash), but other choices include tostones (deep-fried plantains) and an avocado salad resembling a color-clad fiesta.
+Kick off the meal with an order of empanadillas (we like these stuffed with slightly sweetened picadillo, a.k.a.
+Cuban beef hash), but other choices include scallop ceviche and an avocado salad resembling a color-clad fiesta.
 Want a casual entrée?
 Why not a Cuban sandwich with roast pork and Smithfield ham on Cuban bread (or a variation that adds chorizo), or lusty huevos rancheros, the Cuban rendition of this Mexican classic with two fried eggs atop Cuban bread and a pool of red beans?
-More substantial dishes include arroz con pollo or a shrimp enchilada (sautéed shrimp in a tomato-based sauce with capers over rice).
+More substantial dishes include ropa vieja or seafood sofrito (sautéed shrimp and mussels in white wine sauce over angel hair pasta topped with manchego).
 There are several paellas including a vegetarian version.
-Dessert could be the delightful natillas (a kind of flan-crème brûlée hybrid), but most folks gravitate toward a towering slice of tres leches cake (chocolate or yellow), a don’t-skip custardy sweet topped with loads of stiff meringue frosting, and made by the owner’s mother.
+Dessert could be the delightful natillas (a kind of flan-crème brûlée hybrid), but most folks gravitate toward a towering slice of tres leches cake (chocolate or yellow), a custardy sweet finished with loads of stiff meringue frosting, and made by the owner’s mother.